fruzsinaagocs/oscode/README.rst

 :Introduction to oscode: `examples/burst.cpp`
 :To plot results from `burst.cpp`: `examples/plot_burst.py`

-To compile and run the burst example you canuse the following:
+To compile and run the burst example you can use the following:

 .. code:: bash